Drink Driving Lawyers Sydney NSW - NS Criminal Lawyers & Associates

 Driving Under the Influence (DUI)

 DUI is a separate charge from PCA.
-It is used when police cannot obtain a scientific breath or blood reading, but they observe physical signs of severe intoxication (e.g., erratic driving, slurred speech, inability to stand).
-DUI carries penalties equivalent to High Range PCA and is treated exceptionally seriously by the courts.
+It's used when police can't obtain a scientific breath or blood reading, but observe physical signs of severe intoxication, such as erratic driving, slurred speech or an inability to stand.
+DUI charges are less common than PCA charges in practice, since police generally prefer the certainty of an instrument reading where one is available.
+DUI still carries penalties equivalent to High Range PCA and is treated exceptionally seriously by the courts.

 Legal Issues and Defences

-A positive breath test does not automatically mean you will be convicted.
-We rigorously scrutinize the police brief of evidence to identify procedural errors or viable defences:
+A positive breath test doesn't automatically mean you'll be convicted.
+We scrutinise the police brief of evidence to identify procedural errors or viable defences:

-• Two-Hour Rule: Police cannot require a breath analysis if more than two hours have passed since you were driving.
+• Two-Hour Rule: Police can't require a breath analysis if more than two hours have passed since you were driving.

-• Home Rule: Police generally cannot require a breath test while you are at your usual place of residence.
+• Home Rule: Police generally can't require a breath test while you're at your usual place of residence.

 • Last Drink Defence: Arguing your BAC was under the limit while driving, but rose above it by the time you were tested.